InfiniteGamingProductions/AirSim-UGC/README.md

 # AirSim User Generated Content
 A Unreal Engine drone and car simulator for machine learning.
 This project is based on [microsoft/AirSim](https://github.com/Microsoft/AirSim/) an Unreal Engine plugin that allows for custom vehicles, maps, and more.
-It is an extension of the[EpicGames/UGCExample](https://github.com/EpicGames/UGCExample/) to allow for moding support.
+It is an extension of the [EpicGames/UGCExample](https://github.com/EpicGames/UGCExample/) to allow for moding support.

-## How to install
+## Get It

 ### Windows
 [Download Latest](https://github.com/InfiniteGamingProductions/AirSim-UGC/releases)